symfony/symfony-docs/book/security.rst

     If you're using multiple firewalls and you authenticate against one firewall, you will *not* be authenticated against any other firewalls automatically.
     Different firewalls are like different security systems.
 That's why, for most applications, having one main firewall is enough.

-By default, if the submitted credentials are correct, the user will be redirected to the page original page that was requested.
-If the user originally went straight to the login page, he'll be redirected to the homepage.
-This can be highly customized, allowing you to, for example, redirect the user to a specific URL.

-For more details on this and how to customize the form login process in general, see :doc:`/cookbook/security/form_login`.

 Authorization
 -------------